On ruled surfaces with big anti-canonical divisor and numerically trivial divisors on weak log Fano surfaces: Introduction

 Let $X$ be a smooth projective surface over a field $\bfk$ whose anti-canonical divisor $-K_X$ is big.
 Although the classification of such surfaces is completely understood if $- K _{ X }$ is also nef, the question becomes much harder if we drop the nefness from the assumption.
 If $X$ is rational, then it is known to be a Mori dream space as is shown in \cite[Theorem 1]{MR2824848}.
 They also gave a kind of structure theorem for such surfaces \cite[Theorem 2]{MR2824848}.

 Let us consider the case when $X$ is not rational.
-Since the Kodaira dimension of $X$ is $-\infty$, $X$ is obtained by repeatedly blowing up a geometrically ruled surface, whose anti-canonical line bundle is easily seen to be big.
+Then $X$ is obtained by repeatedly blowing up a geometrically ruled surface (over a curve of positive genus) with big anti-canonical bundle, since the Kodaira dimension of $X$ is $-\infty$.
 In the first part of this paper, we study the structure of geometrically ruled surfaces whose anti-canonical divisor is big.
 We will show the following theorem.